En-En-Code/LC-GDC/README.md

-# GDC-2019
+# LC-GDC
-A place for all of the projects that our Game Development Club will do this year.
+A place for all of the projects that our Game Development Club will do.
+It also has some tutorial files for when the club first begins.